-Goodwill (including equity-method goodwill) and intangible assets that are deemed to have indefinite useful lives are not amortized, but are subject to impairment testing.
-Impairment testing is performed annually or more frequently if events or changes in circumstances indicate that the asset might be impaired.
-The Company performs annual impairment tests on March 31.
 Intangible assets with finite useful lives, consisting of customer relationships, are amortized using a non-straight-line basis.
 We estimate the useful lives of the intangible assets, considering the customer attrition rate related to the customer relationships, results of contract update, new technology or economic situation.
 If the attrition rate increases beyond expectation or rapid technological advance obsolesce on the existing technology, we may need to re-evaluate the remaining useful lives, or recognize impairment losses on the customer relationships.
-We re-evaluated the remaining useful life of a certain customer relationship due to the increase in expected attrition rate at March 31, 2011.
+We re-evaluated the remaining useful life of a certain customer relationship due to the increase in expected attrition rate in January 2011.
 The estimated useful lives of customer relationships range from 6 to 19 years.
 The amortization method reflects the pattern of expected future economic benefit over the estimated useful lives.